British national pleads guilty to role in terror beheadings

 Prosecutor Dennis Fitzpatrick said at Thursday’s hearing that Kotey, Elsheikh and Emwazi were all friends at a young age in London, where they became radicalized.

-In a statement, Raj Parekh, acting U.S. Attorney for the Eastern District of Virginia, who is also a member of the prosecution team on the Kotey and Elsheikh cases, said the case has always been dedicated to the victims and their families.
-He added, “Their resilience, courage, and perseverance have ensured that terror will never have the last word.
-The justice, fairness, and humanity that this defendant received in the United States stand in stark contrast to the cruelty, inhumanity, and indiscriminate violence touted by the terrorist organization he espoused.”
+In a statement, Raj Parekh, acting U.S. Attorney for the Eastern District of Virginia, who is also a member of the prosecution team on the Kotey and Elsheikh cases, said the case has always been focused on the victims and their families.

+“Their resilience, courage, and perseverance have ensured that terror will never have the last word.
+The justice, fairness, and humanity that this defendant received in the United States stand in stark contrast to the cruelty, inhumanity, and indiscriminate violence touted by the terrorist organization he espoused,” Parekh said.

 Mueller also was raped by the Islamic State’s leader, Abu Bakr al-Baghdadi, according to the indictment.
 Al-Baghdadi was killed by U.S. forces in Syria in 2019.